 Supervision offered in areas of movement pedagogy, movement direction, devising practice, and puppetry in relation to training and directorial practice.

-Current movement direction includes: Dido, Queen of Carthage by Christopher Marlowe, directed by Kimberley Sykes for the Royal Shakespeare Company in The Swan and Tidy Up for Peut Être Theatre National Tour.
+Current movement direction includes: Duchess of Malfi by John Webster, directed by Maria Aberg for the Royal Shakespeare Company in The Swan and Tidy Up for Peut Être Theatre National Tour.

 Presentations and Curation includes: